 The initial public offering price of our common stock will be substantially higher than the as adjusted net tangible book value per share of our common stock after this offering.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our as adjusted net tangible book value per share after this offering.
-Based on our net tangible book value as of December 31, 2021 and an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our as adjusted net tangible book value per share after this offering and the initial public offering price.
-In addition, as of December 31, 2021, we had outstanding stock options to purchase an aggregate of shares of common stock at a weighted average exercise price of \$ per share.
+Based on our net tangible book value as of December 31, 2021 and the initial public offering price of \$12.00 per share, you will experience immediate dilution of \$1.70 per share, representing the difference between our as adjusted net tangible book value per share after this offering and the initial public offering price.
+In addition, as of December 31, 2021, we had outstanding stock options to purchase an aggregate of 1,898,084 shares of common stock at a weighted average exercise price of \$7.46 per share.
 To the extent these outstanding options are exercised, you will incur further dilution.